 Testing for COVID-19

-How does the Families First Coronavirus Response Act expand access to affordable diagnostic testing for COVID-19?
+How does the Families First Coronavirus Response Act expand access to testing for COVID-19?

 H.R.
 6201, the Families First Coronavirus Response Act, requires health insurers and employer-sponsored health plans to cover COVID-19 testing and related services without cost-sharing and without prior authorization requirements.
 This protection applies across private health coverage, including the individual and the employer-sponsored market.